 - Effort is the amount of energy required to move a volume per unit of distance, considering the friction.
 It is commonly represented as the cost of transport.
 Essentially, Effort = f(volume, distance, friction).

 If friction was reduced, it would require less effort to move the same volume over a distance.
-A core goal of transportation is consequently to reduce the friction of distance, mostly through infrastructure, capacity, and technological improvements.
+Consequently, a core goal of transportation is to reduce the friction of distance, mostly through infrastructure, capacity, and technological improvements.

-Another element of the myth is its repetitiveness, which applies to transportation as well.
+Another element of the myth is its repetitiveness, which also applies to transportation.
 Commuting is an activity that must constantly be repeated as the effort spent on one commute cannot be transferred to another.
 The same applies to supply goods to the market, which is a process that needs to be repeated continuously.